jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The above is a game, of course, but it represents reality pretty well.
 We're all in there somewhere right now, trying to figure out how to earn a living while our society changes around us.
 Life is hard because there is no divine player and no magic button.
 Instead, we, the people inside the game, must collect the resources, do the research, and manually transform every part of our civilization bit by bit, with blood, sweat, and tears.
 We can't sit back, click, and watch.
 We must live it.

 Improving technology is hard work, but at least we understand how to do research and development.
 Improving politics isn't so straightforward.
 Upgrading politics and philosophy is usually done with strong emotions, civil wars, and revolutions.
 I want to help you understand your importance in it all.
 Because in 1970, personal computers and the internet came online.
-Since then, computer geeks, innovators, and hackers have been upgrading our society to the Information Age.
+Since then, computer geeks, innovators, and hackers have been upgrading our society to the Internet Age.
 All the while, Industrial Age companies and bureaucracies have been holding them back to keep their obsolete products and services alive.

 Being forced to use outdated technology this is why middle-class life is unhappy.
 It's why we drive in endless traffic, still us oil for energy, and can't understand the tax code.
-Middle-class life will only improve once we finish the Information Age upgrade.
+Middle-class life will only improve once we finish the Internet Age upgrade.
 There's no shortcuts, cheats, or gimmicks.
 There's just you and your friends on Main Street who have to do the work.
 Our unhappiness is fuel to upgrade society.

 This book integrates lessons from the history, politics, and philosophy of prior upgrades, but it's not written for any buff.
 It uses the power of stories to help the middle-class see their duty to change the world.
 The first step is a new mindset.
 Because the people already have smartphones, 3D printing, high-speed internet, and other amazing digital tools.
-We only need to believe in modern philosophy to live futuristic, happy lives, in the Information Age.
+We only need to believe in modern philosophy to live futuristic, happy lives, in the Internet Age.

 ## We Develop Modern Technology and Modern Philosophy